Java Native Interface: Implementation

 The JNI framework does not provide any automatic garbage collection for non-JVM memory resources allocated by code executing on the native side.
-Consequently, native side code (such as assembly language) assumes the responsibility for explicitly releasing any such memory resources that the native code acquires.
+Consequently, native code is responsible explicitly releasing all acquired resources.

-On Linux and Solaris platforms, if the native code registers itself as a signal handler, it could intercept signals intended for the JVM.
-A chain of responsibility can be used to allow native code to better inter-operate with the JVM.
-On Windows platforms, Structured Exception Handling (SEH) may be employed to wrap native code in SEH try/catch blocks so as to capture machine (CPU/FPU) generated software interrupts (such as NULL pointer access violations and divide-by-zero operations), and to handle these situations before the interrupt is propagated back up into the JVM (i.e. Java side code), in all likelihood resulting in an unhandled exception.
+On Linux and Solaris platforms, if the native code registers itself as a signal handler, it can intercept signals intended for the JVM.
+A chain of responsibility can be used to allow native code to interoperate with the JVM.
+On Windows platforms, Structured Exception Handling (SEH) may be employed to wrap native code in SEH try/catch blocks so as to capture machine (CPU/FPU) generated software interrupts (such as null pointer dereferences and divide-by-zero operations), and to handle these situations before the interrupt is propagated back up into the JVM (i.e. Java side code).